 For your affiliate campaigns to be successful, you'll need to spend time researching and developing a strategy for keyword usage.
 Using the right keywords can improve your SEO rankings, help attract the right audience, and lead to more sales.

-There are plenty of ways you can find keywords for your affiliate marketing campaigns, including:
+There are plenty of ways you can do affiliate keyword research for your affiliate marketing search, including:

 - Choosing a specific niche to focus on that has monetization potential.